DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/database-instructions.md

 # Database instructions
 ## H2 In-Memory Database
 ## MySQL Database
-### da li je dodato u mysql
+### Check if data is added to H2 In-Memory Database using the Command Line Interface (CLI)
-Position yourself using **Git Bash** in the folder where `docker-compose.yml` file is:
+Position yourself using **Command Line Interface (CLI)** in the folder where `docker-compose.yml` file is:
 ```
 cd DOCKER-COMPOSE_FILE_PATH
 ```
-Check if data is added to MySQL Database
+Check if data is added to MySQL Database using the Command Line Interface (CLI)
 ```
 docker exec -ti mysql bash
 ```